 Patterns of Ancestral Mind

 By reclaiming our place within (not above) Earth Community we organically find ourselves practicing a cyclical thinking that is based on spirit connectivity, natural processes, creativity and peace, rather than singularity, ownership or dominance.
 When we are physically grounded and embodied our restless mind fades, and we find ourselves vibrant and present in a field of mindfulness and awareness.
-We begin to perceive time as a spiral, and are more connected and empathic with others.
-Our learning is purely experiential, as we are empowered to acquire knowledge at our own pace in our own way, and overall self-identity is based on our own experience and self-reflection.
-Being a part of earth-emergent community allows us to hold an “everyday” sense of mystery, wonder and awe, and all of our intelligences are combined to fulfill our holistic potential as a “true human being.”
-With ancestral or ecocentric mind as the foundation, the whole collective is able to integrate self-discovery, wisdom and responsibility.
+We perceive time as a spiral, and are more connected and empathic with others.
+Our learning is experiential, as we are empowered to acquire knowledge at our own pace in our own way, and our overall self-identity is based on experience and self-reflection.
+Belonging to earth-emergent community allows us to hold an “everyday” sense of mystery, wonder and awe, and our intelligences are combined to fulfill our holistic potential as a “true human being.”
+With ancestral or ecocentric mind as the foundation, both the individual and the collective is able to integrate self-discovery, wisdom and responsibility.

 Reciprocity with the Land and Each Other